renebarto/baremetal/doc/04-setting-up-common-options.md

 Rebuild All succeeded.
 ```

-You can see that the demo application's main.cpp is compiled (step 3), as well as the startup code (step 2).
+You can see that the startup code is compiled (step 1), as well as the demo application's main.cpp (step 2).
 The demo application is linked (step 3), and finally the image is created (step 4).
 It takes a while to start understanding, even with the description of [Common compiler directives](##Common-compiler-directives),  what the compiler and linker actually do, so we'll dive a bit deeper here.
 For this we'll have a look at the build output shown above: